 You know how Japanese cherry blossoms are one of the biggest attractions in Japan, right?
 Who wouldn’t want to experience those stunning pink cherry blossom petals bursting into full bloom?
 And let’s be honest, Singaporeans like you and me tend to be a bit “kiasu” when it comes to seeking out unique experiences that we can’t just find at home.
 It’s all about making the most of those special moments!

 Here’s an exciting sneak peek just for you!
-Let’s get you all geared up to experience the breathtaking beauty of cherry blossoms in Japan in 2025.
+Let’s get you all geared up to experience the breathtaking beauty of cherry blossoms in Japan in 2026.

 In this article, you’ll discover Japan’s wonderful Sakura viewing traditions, and I’ll share some of the best spots for you to soak in the natural beauty of the blossoms.
 Check out the table of contents below to get started!

 Bonus tip: If you have a JR pass, why not make the most of it with a fantastic two-week travel itinerary that lets you explore various onsens across Japan?
 And if you’re unsure how to enjoy an onsen, don’t worry!
-Just take a look at the ultimate guide to onsen for Singaporeans – it’s super helpful!
+Just take a look at the ultimate guide to onsen for Singaporeans.
+It’s super helpful!

 Table of contents